 Everyone has their style, but when it comes to professions, specific dress codes need to be followed.
 Big companies often have strict dress codes or at least a definite and clear one that employees can follow.
 However, it might be more complicated and challenging for people who work in a free work environment.

 A good example is a tutor.
 Tutors are still teachers; they are just not teaching in regular schools.
 The work environments of tutors are offices, tutorial centers, and houses.
-So, with the workplace being different from that of a regular school’s teacher, one might get confused as to which tutor clothing is appropriate and which is not.
+So, with the workplace being different from that of a traditional school’s teacher, one might get confused as to which tutor clothing is appropriate and which is not.

-Before we tackle the tutor clothing articles, let’s first expound the importance of dressing accordingly.
+Before we tackle the tutor clothing articles, let’s first expound on the importance of dressing accordingly.
 Following the dress code is nowhere near discriminating against genders or races, as some might argue.
-How one dresses is an extension of their personality, and that amplifies if you’re actually employed in a company.
-It’s important to dress accordingly because what you wear and how you wear them say a great deal about who you are and the company you are representing.
+How one dresses is an extension of their personality, and that amplifies if you’re employed in a company.
+It’s essential to dress accordingly because what you wear and how you wear them say a great deal about who you are and the company you are representing.
 So, yes, it is only imperative that you dress well.

-Now that we’ve settled that, let’s move on to what tutors should and should not wear when teaching.
+Now that we’ve settled that let’s move on to what tutors should and should not wear when teaching.

 Do Go for Smart Casual

 As a tutor, you want your student to be relaxed in your company as you are not in a strict environment, but you still want to give them the impression that you are the authority, hence, the smart casual attire.
 Smart casual means that you dress with formal clothing articles with a mix of casual ones.
 An ideal smart-casual look for tutors could be denim with a polo shirt for men.
 Tutor clothing for women could be denim with cardigans or light blazers.